 While this list can change from month to month – or even week to week, if a new movie is announced or an author passes away (because yes, that causes their books to sell like crazy) – here are the current Top Five:

 - FRANK HERBERT – Or, more specifically, Dune.
 Since the new film version was announced – especially since the trailer was released – it’s been impossible to keep Herbert’s classic first Dune book in stock (and it’s spilled over to his other books as well).
 Although we don’t normally buy new books, we’re making an exception here because we’ve been so inundated with requests (we’re stocking it in a $30 hardback, a $40 “Deluxe” hardback, and an $18 oversized paperback, although those are selling so fast we’re often out!).
-We also have two collectible copies: an 8th printing from 1965 and a signed edition from 1984.
+We also have a collectible edition: an 8th printing from 1965.

 2. TONI MORRISON – Toni Morrison’s books were already hard to keep in stock given how many high school reading lists she’s (thankfully) on, but the increased interest in Black authors this year has exploded her popularity.
 We still have two nice Morrison collectibles: a rare Advance Reading Copy of Tar Baby; and a signed, leatherbound edition of Jazz.